I’ve spent more weekends on the Dingle Peninsula than I have in any other county in Ireland.

 This gorgeous little corner of Kerry sits just above the Iveragh Peninsula and just below the bustling town of Tralee.

 It’s home to countless attractions, like the Slea Head Drive, Conor Pass and the buzzy little Dingle Town.

-Below, you’ll find a map of the area (with attractions) along with an easy-to-follow overview of the Dingle Peninsula Drive.
+Below, you’ll find a map of the area (with attractions) along everything you need-to-know if you’re debating a visit.

 Some quick need-to-knows about the Dingle Peninsula